medzernik/medzernik.github.io/content/index.md

 +++
-title = "About"
-description = "Hugo, the world's fastest framework for building websites" date = "2019-02-28" aliases = ["about-us", "about-hugo", "contact"] author = "Hugo Authors"
+title = "Medzernik's dev blog" description = "How to use my website and what is it about" date = "2024-12-26" author = "Medzernik"
 +++

 So I've decided to write a blog.
 This page will summarize my experiences with various technologies, my annoyances and other things I find annoying but hope that hopefully can resonate with someone.